 Pedestrian accidents are usually caused by reckless and negligent drivers and cause injuries that can be severe if not fatal.
 Injured pedestrians and their families have the right to hold at-fault drivers accountable and recover compensation in the aftermath of the accident.
 Fortunately, an Indianapolis pedestrian accident lawyer can help you do just that.

 If you or a loved one was involved in a pedestrian accident, you are entitled to compensation.
 Our Indianapolis pedestrian accident lawyers at Rowe & Hamilton can assist you with taking legal action.
-We will help you recover the compensation that you are rightfully entitled to under the law.
+We will have legal options to help you recover the compensation that you are rightfully entitled to under the law.

-Call our Indianapolis car accident lawyers today at 317-482-7888 to schedule a free consultation and case review to get started.
+Call our Indianapolis car accident lawyers today at [Phone Number] to schedule a free consultation and case review to get started.

 Main Causes of Pedestrian Accidents